heejin-yoon/heejin-yoon.github.io/index.md

 <div style="margin-bottom: 0.5em;margin-top: 0.5em;"></div>

 Welcome!
 I’m Heejin Yoon, a PhD candidate at the Wisconsin School of Business, University of Wisconsin–Madison.

+<div style="margin-bottom: 0.0em;margin-top: -0.5em;"></div>

 Starting in Fall 2026, I will join the William Newman Department of Real Estate at Baruch College, City University of New York, as an Assistant Professor.

 <div style="margin-bottom: 0.0em;margin-top: -0.5em;"></div>